jmbh/tvvar_paper/README.md

 - VS_est_jobs.sh batch script sent to each node to estimate models
 - VS_est_sunmit.sh batch script to submit VS_est_jobs.sh to 100 nodes with iteration (seeds) 1:100

-The size of the 2*100 output files is 21GB and is therefore not included in this archive.
+The size of the 2 x 100 output files is 21GB and is therefore not included in this archive.

 The R-file VarSim_eval.R contains the code to reproduce all figures reported in the paper from the 100 data files and 100 estimation files obtained from the above simulation files.